eligosource/eventsourced/README.md

     val channel: ActorRef = extension.channelOf(ReliableChannelProps(channelId, destination))

 This configuration object additionally allows applications to configure a [`RedeliveryPolicy`](http://eligosource.github.com/eventsourced/api/snapshot/#org.eligosource.eventsourced.core.RedeliveryPolicy) for the channel.

+A reliable channel preserves [sender references](#sender-references).
+Applications can therefore use `?` and `forward` as well to communicate with channel destinations via channel actor refs.
+A reliable channel also stores sender references along with event messages.
+A destination can even reply to a sender that was sending an event message in a previous application run (i.e. before the application was restarted or crashed).
+If that sender doesn't exist any more after recovery or if it's a temporary sender reference (e.g. a `Future` reference), the reply will go to `deadLetters`.

 ### Reliable request-reply channel